 A Development Variance Application is required when a proposed building cannot comply with the requirements of the Zoning Bylaw or other municipal bylaws.
 For example, on a narrow lot or irregularly shaped parcel, strict compliance with the setbacks could place an unreasonable hardship on the owners.

 Development Variance Permits:

-- cannot vary the use of the land or change zoning of official community plan designations
+- Cannot vary the use of the land, change zoning or official community plan designations.

 Development Variance Permit applications are reviewed by Council after adjacent neighbours have been advised of a proposed variance.
-A formal public hearing is not required; however, residents are able to provide input about proposals at Council meetings, when they are being considered.
+A formal public hearing is not required; however, there are two options for providing input.